trainerkelly/jp-wordapp/README.md

 Written with HTML, CSS, and plain JavaScript.

 # Other Notes
-The JSON files provided in this version are only the test files, not the full ones.
-They're sufficient for functionality.

 Feel free to build your own version of the app.
 I know one of the most annoying things for me over the past 1.5 years was trying to find similar apps I could use as code reference and couldn't (particularly with the double-answer-randomization).
 Credit is appreciated.
 If you use my app as a basis for yours, including the HTML and CSS, please remove my branding and stuff lol – I hope that's obvious.

 # Backstory